• Skip to primary navigation

 Adaptive Equipment & Caregiving Corner

-Their YouTube Channel have hundreds of short videos to help caregivers manage care tasks.
+Their YouTube Channel has hundreds of short videos to help caregivers manage care tasks.
 For instance, you can find videos on tips and equipment for the bathroom, kitchen, and bedroom.
 Learn how to use a slide sheet to move bedridden patients, how to move patients using transfer boards, how to install and use bed rails and more.
 You can search by topic or view their playlists.

 AdvoConnection Directory